Can You Cut Granite With a Tile Saw?

 Conclusion

 While a specialty rail saw and circular saw are the most common tools for cutting granite, you can also use a tile saw with the proper blade attachment.
-Granite is extremely dense and hard, so you must proceed with caution and use appropriate tools to complete the task.
+Granite’s exceptional density and hardness require cautious handling and the use of appropriate tools for optimal results.
+Approach your granite project with care to avoid costly mistakes and damage.

 Related Articles